Waman Kendre: Recognition

 He has been repeatedly honoured for his contribution to theatre including a National Award conferred by the President of India for Theatre Direction in a recognition by the Sangeet Natak Akademi in 2012.

 In 2019, he received the Padma Shri award, the fourth highest civilian award in India.

-In 2020-2021 he received National kalidas award from madhya Pradesh government.
+In 2020-2021 he received National Kalidas Samman award from madhya Pradesh government.